Life Insurance Lawyer Serving Wyoming

 Only the policyholder can legally change the beneficiary on a life insurance policy.
 In some instances, a person who has power of attorney over the policyholder may make changes to the policy.

-Unfortunately, there is no nationwide online database that lists every person who has purchased a life insurance policy.
+Unfortunately, there is no nationwide database that lists every person who has purchased a life insurance policy.
 You will have to investigate on your own.
 Contact their employer to ask if they offered group life insurance coverage as a benefit of working there.
-Also, look through old documents in search of life insurance paperwork and review bank statements to locate evidence of paid insurance premiums.
+Also, look through old documents in search of life insurance company paperwork and review bank statements to locate evidence of paid insurance premiums.

 First, know that policyholders can change the beneficiary at any time as long as they are of sound mind and not under duress when they make the changes.